mpilquist/strava-summary/README.md

 This application uses the `fetchActivitiesForYearJson` method, which is implemented via the `fetchActivitiesJson` method we wrote above.
 Given the relatively small number of activities, we chose to accumulate all activities in to a single `Vector[Json]` via `.compile.toVector` before writing them to storage.
 We could have handled this in a streaming fashion instead by using [`circe-fs2`](https://github.com/circe/circe-fs2) and a streaming JSON file format.

+There's no validation or error handling of the command line arguments -- for a production grade application, we could use the [Decline](https://github.com/bkirwi/decline) library.

 Take note of the way the global resources, the `Blocker` and `Client[IO]` are instantiated in `run` as `cats.effect.Resource[IO, *]` values and then used (via `.use(r => ...)`), ensuring cleanup.

 # Processing Activities